Download X-Ray Request Form here

 During the pilot over 600 GPs referred to the service across more than 245 nursing homes.
 Results showed that some 4452 hospital transfers were avoided for patients up to the end of July 2023.
 Patients do not need a medical card to avail of the service and public and privately funded patients can avail of the service.

 Following the success of the pilot the service will now roll out nationwide on a staggered basis.
-From this month, August 2023, the mobile X-ray service is now available in CHO 5 covering South Tipperary, Carlow/Kilkenny, Waterford and Wexford.
+From this month, August 2023, the mobile x-ray service is now available in CHO 5 covering South Tipperary, Carlow/Kilkenny, Waterford and Wexford.
 Overall it is now available in 13 counties and will be launched in Galway this Autumn and the rest the country in 2024.

 In July 2023 366 patients were visited in nursing homes, community care facilities and private houses.
-Of these 347 patients didn’t have to go to hospital for an X-ray.
-It meant 694 ambulance journeys in and out of hospitals were avoided because the mobile X-ray service came to the patient.
+Of these 347 patients didn’t have to go to hospital for an x-ray.
+It meant 694 ambulance journeys in and out of hospitals were avoided because the mobile x-ray service came to the patient.
 This frees up ambulances for other purposes.

 The figures for June 2023 were higher with 383 patients were visited in nursing homes, community care facilities and private houses.
 Of these 361 patients didn’t have to go to hospital.
 It meant 722 ambulance journeys in and out of hospitals were avoided.

-Welcoming the initiative, Stephen Donnelly TD, Minister for Health, said: The HSE is now moving from a successful innovative pilot project to rolling this mobile X-ray service out nationally on a phased basis.
+Welcoming the initiative, Stephen Donnelly TD, Minister for Health, said: The HSE is now moving from a successful innovative pilot project to rolling this mobile x-ray service out nationally on a phased basis.
 I welcome this development.
-The new service means that if an older patient in a nursing home has a fall, or requires an X-ray such as a chest x-ray, then the diagnostic team will arrive on-site and an x-ray examination will take place in their own room in the nursing home and a report is shared with the referring doctor within four hours.
+The new service means that if an older patient in a nursing home has a fall, or requires an x-ray such as a chest x-ray, then the diagnostic team will arrive on-site and an x-ray examination will take place in their own room in the nursing home and a report is shared with the referring doctor within four hours.

-“This mobile X-ray service is delivering clear benefits to older patients and is avoiding unnecessary attendance for many frailer people at Emergency Departments.
+“This mobile x-ray service is delivering clear benefits to older patients and is avoiding unnecessary attendance for many frailer people at Emergency Departments.
 This is a very good example of how new ways of working can enable us to better respond to the health needs of our older patients.
 Promoting care in the community for older people and improving access to services is a priority for me and this government.
 There are real benefits in bringing this service to older patients who, if they are frailer, may not be able to travel easily to a hospital.’’

-Minister for Mental Health and Older People, Mary Butler TD said‘‘I warmly welcome the phased roll-out nationally of this new community based mobile X-ray service by the HSE.
+Minister for Mental Health and Older People, Mary Butler TD said‘‘I warmly welcome the phased roll-out nationally of this new community based mobile x-ray service by the HSE.
 The pilot programme was very successful meaning older, frailer patients, and those with complex care needs benefited greatly in avoiding a journey to a busy acute hospital.
 This national roll-out will be a really important resource especially for those with dementia as traveling to unfamiliar facilities can be very upsetting, while impacting on normal routine.
 Providing the correct wrap around supports in the community are essential to allow our older population to age well at home.
-This initiative will also be of great benefit to those living in Nursing Homes and community facilities on the occasion they may need access to an X-ray as determined by their GP, a great example of patient centred care.
+This initiative will also be of great benefit to those living in Nursing Homes and community facilities on the occasion they may need access to an x-ray as determined by their GP, a great example of patient centred care.

 Damien McCallion, HSE Chief Operating Officer (COO), said; “This new service in the community is a very effective example of patient centred care and how capacity in hospitals can be freed up.
 It is part of our 2023 Urgent and Emergency Care Plan.
-The availability of this very successful mobile X-ray service means that if an older patient in a nursing home has a fall where this service is available then an X-ray can be requested by the GP to rule out a fracture without the patient having to travel to the hospital.
+The availability of this very successful mobile x-ray service means that if an older patient in a nursing home has a fall where this service is available then an x-ray can be requested by the GP to rule out a fracture without the patient having to travel to the hospital.
 There’s a real benefit in bringing this service to older patients who are often frail, may be immobile and not able to travel easily to a hospital.
-For dementia patients in particular preventing a transfer to the hospital for an X-ray is very beneficial.
+For dementia patients in particular preventing a transfer to the hospital for an x-ray is very beneficial.
 GPs refer patients to the service which is designed to provide fast, high quality images that can aid doctors to make accurate diagnoses as early as possible.
 It’s a prime example of the sort of innovation that will help us to meet the challenges of the future.’’

-What this mobile X-ray service provides?
+What this mobile X-Ray service provides?

-• All types of X-ray examinations including chest, hip/pelvis, knee, wrist and shoulder X-rays are carried out as part of the service.
+• All types of x-ray examinations including chest, hip/pelvis, knee, wrist and shoulder x-rays are carried out as part of the service.

-• The new service means that if an older patient has a fall, or requires a chest X-ray, then the diagnostic team will arrive on-site
+• The new service means that if an older patient has a fall, or requires a chest x-ray, then the diagnostic team will arrive on-site

-• An X-ray examination will take place in their own room in the nursing home or in the patient’s own home and a report is shared with the referring doctor within four hours.
+• An x-ray examination will take place in their own room in the nursing home or in the patient’s own home and a report is shared with the referring doctor within four hours.

 • Some 83% of nursing homes in Dublin, Cork and Limerick have used the service.